KentaaNL/tikkie-api/README.md

 ## Usage

+### Preparation

+This library uses a JSON Web Token (JWT) as authentication method.
+You need to create a public/private key pair to sign the tokens.
+See the [developer documentation from ABN AMRO](https://developer.abnamro.com/get-started#authentication) to get started.

+Make sure you have created an App in the developers portal with the Tikkie API product enabled.
+This App contains a Consumer Key (this is your API key), which you will need next.

 ### Initialization

-First create a Tikkie configuration and specify your API key and the path to your private RSA key.
-See also the [developer documentation from ABN AMRO](https://developer.abnamro.com/get-started) to get started.

-Use the configuration to initialize a Tikkie client:
+First create a Tikkie configuration and specify the API key of your App and the path to your private RSA key.
+Then use the configuration to initialize a Tikkie client:

 ```ruby
 require 'tikkie/api'